ucsb-cs24-f24/cs24-f24/_lab/lab03.md

    List 2 after insertFirst(3), then insertFirst(1):
    []
 ```

 See that `append`, `print` and `count` all work.
 But the others need to be fixed.

-Use an editor (e.g., emacs, vim, or VS Code) to make the following changes to `intlist.cpp` - do not change any of the other files.
+Use an editor (e.g., Emacs, Vim, or VS Code) to make the following changes to `intlist.cpp` - do not change any of the other files.

 * Fix the comment at the top to show your name and the date.
 * Implement the `sum` method.
 See the count method for guidance.
 * Save, and then test your `sum` implementation - compile and execute `testlist` again.
 Verify `sum` is working before going on.
-* Push your code to github using the `git add .`, `git commit`, and `git push` commands
+* Push your code to GitHub using the `git add .`, `git commit`, and `git push` commands.
-* Then implement the `contains` method, save again and test again.
+* Then, implement the `contains` method, save again, and test again.
 * Continue with the other three functions in the same way: implement and test one at a time.
 Don't implement the copy constructor, destructor, and assignment operator yet.

-Push your code to github often.
+Push your code to GitHub often.

 Here are correct results for the same sample data as above: